Wedding of Prince Edward and Katharine Worsley

 The wedding of Prince Edward, Duke of Kent, and Katharine Worsley took place on Thursday, 8 June 1961, at York Minster in York, England.
 The Duke of Kent is the eldest son of Prince George, Duke of Kent, and Princess Marina of Greece and Denmark, while Katharine Worsley was the only daughter and fourth child of landowner Sir William Worsley, 4th Baronet.

 The televised ceremony was a traditional Church of England wedding service.
 Eric Milner-White, Dean of York, presided at the service, and Michael Ramsey, Archbishop of York, conducted the marriage.
 Notable figures in attendance included many members of other royal families, members of the British government and members of the bride's and groom's families.
 After the ceremony, the couple returned to the bride's family home, Hovingham Hall, for the reception.

 It was the first royal wedding held in York Minster since Edward III married Philippa of Hainault in 1328.

 Engagement

 The Duke of Kent met Katherine Worsley, daughter of Sir William Worsley, 4th Baronet, while he was based at Catterick Garrison near the bride's family ancestral home, Hovingham Hall.

 The engagement of the Duke of Kent to Katharine Worsley was announced by the groom's mother, Princess Marina, on 8 March 1961 at Kensington Palace.
+Marina reportedly disapproved of her son's choice for a bride and twice forbade the match before agreeing to the marriage in 1961.
 The Duke presented Worsley with an engagement ring made of an oval sapphire with round diamonds on either side.
 The public reception of the news was positive.
 The Duke was becoming only the second British prince since the reign of George III to marry an untitled lady.

-On 9 March 1961, it was announced that the wedding was set for 8 June of that year at York Minister.
+On 9 March 1961, it was announced that the wedding was set for 8 June of that year at York Minster.
 The Queen gave her official consent to the match, as was then required by the Royal Marriages Act 1772, on 28 March 1961.